pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 Instead, to ensure that the behavior of RxDB is **always predictable**, RxDB relies on **revisions** for version control.

 Each document is stored together with its revision string, that looks like `1-12080c42d471e3d2625e49dcca3b8e1a` and consists of:
-- The revision height, a number that starts with `1` and is increased of each write to that document.
+- The revision height, a number that starts with `1` and is increased with each write to that document.
 - A revision hash that is a hash string of the documents data.
 Different [RxStorage](./rx-storage.md) implementations might use different hashing methods.

 An operation to the RxDB data layer does not only contain the new document data, but also the previous document data with its revision string.
 If the previous revision matches the revision that is currently stored in the database, the write operation can succeed.
 If the previous revision is **different** than the revision that is currently stored in the database, the operation will throw a `local conflict` error.